-The second piece of coursework is worth 35% and is studied in terms 2 and 3 of the second year of the course.
+The second piece of coursework is worth 35% and is studied in terms 3 and 4 of the second year of the course.
 This assesses the students' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition, related to a chosen task.
-Students will prepare, cook and present a final menu of three dishes within a single period of no more than three hours, planning in advance how this will be achieved.
+Students will prepare, cook and present a final menu of three dishes within a single period of three hours, planning in advance how this will be achieved.
 A supplementary portfolio of research, menu planning, dish evaluation and dish analysis will support the practical assessments for this element of coursework.

 Studying this course will open opportunities to a world of career opportunities and giving you the confidence to cook with ingredients from across the globe.
 Upon completion of this course, students will be qualified to go on to further study or embark on an apprenticeship or full-time career in the catering or food industries.
+Please note there will be a minimum cost of £120 spanning the two year course and will be paid in two instalments, one in the first year and one in the second year of the course for the school to purchase ingredients for the practical lessons.
+Some students may be entitled to help with this payment, please see Miss Gosling for more information.